MINEZERI/SelfAssessment/Skills/Programming.md

   - value : 🖐️ used
   - identifier : 🖐️ used
   - variable : 🖐️ used
-  - constant : 🎓 known
+  - constant : 🖐️ used
   - scalar : 👂 heard
   - literal : 👂 heard
   - expression : 🖐️ used
-  - heap : 👂 heard
+  - heap : 🖐️ used
-  - function : 🎓 known
+  - function : 🖐️ used
   - procedure
-  - method
+  - method : 🖐️ used
-  - class : 👂 heard
+  - class : 🖐️ used
-  - prototype
+  - prototype : 🎓 known
-  - event
+  - event : 🖐️ used
   - type : 🖐️ used
   - primitive types : 🖐️ used
-  - reference types
+  - reference types : 🖐️ used
   - flag
-  - lexical scope
+  - lexical scope : 🖐️ used
-  - code block : 🎓 known
+  - code block : 🖐️ used
   - conditions : 🖐️ used
   - loops : 🖐️ used
   - assignment : 🖐️ used
-  - regular expression : 👂 heard
+  - regular expression : 🖐️ used
   - interface
   - contract
-  - module : 👂 heard
+  - module : 🖐️ used
-  - call stack
+  - call stack : 🎓 known
 - Functions
-  - signature
+  - signature : 🖐️ used
-  - argument
+  - argument : 🖐️ used
-  - parameter
+  - parameter : 🖐️ used
   - pure function
   - lambda expression
   - side effects